bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/RNA_seq_reference.rst

 :Affiliation: Bioinformatics Core Facility
 :Organization: National Institute of Biotechnology in the Negev, Ben Gurion University.

+.. contents:: Page Contents:
+   :depth: 2
+   :local:
+   :backlinks: top

 ..
 Note:: In order to use this Work-Flow first:

     1. Install `NeatSeq-Flow <https://neatseq-flow.readthedocs.io/en/latest/Installation_guide.html#install-with-script>`_ using conda
     2. Make sure that conda is in your **PATH**.

-.. contents:: Page Contents:
-   :depth: 2
-   :local:
-   :backlinks: top

-Steps:
+Steps
 ~~~~~~~

 1. **Merge** Decompression and Concatenation (IF NEADED) of read files into single files per direction.